 - "Metadata" on page 10

 - "Node" on page 10

 - "RAID" on page 10

 - "LUN" on page 10

-- "Cluster" on page 10
+- "Cluster" on page 11

-- "Pool" on page 11
+- · "Pool" on page 11

 - "Node Types, Node Functions, and the Cluster Database" on page 12

 - "Membership" on page 22

-- "Private Network" on page 22
+- "Private Network" on page 23

 - "Data Integrity Protection" on page 24

 - "CXFS Tiebreaker" on page 25

 - "Relocation" on page 25

 - "Recovery" on page 26

+- "CXFS Services" on page 28

+Also see the Glossary on page 559.

+Metadata

-"CXFS Services" on page 28 Also see the Glossary on page 561.
-Metadata Metadata is information that describes a file, such as the file's name, size, location, and permissions.
+Metadata is information that describes a file, such as the file's name, size, location, and permissions.
 Metadata tends to be small, usually about 512 bytes per file in XFS.
-This differs from the data , which is the contents of the file.
+This differs from the data, which is the contents of the file.
 The data may be many megabytes or gigabytes in size.

+Node

-Node A node is an operating system (OS) image, usually an individual computer.
-RAID A redundant array of independent disks.
-LUN A logical unit number (LUN) is a representation of disk space.
+A node is an operating system (OS) image, usually an individual computer.

+RAID

+A redundant array of independent disks.

+LUN

+A logical unit number (LUN) is a representation of disk space.
 In a RAID, the disks are not individually visible because they are behind the RAID controller.
 The RAID controller will divide up the total disk space into multiple LUNs.
 The operating system sees a LUN as a hard disk.
-A LUN is what XVM uses as its physical volume ( physvol ).
-For more information, see the XVM Volume Manager Administrator's Guide .
-Cluster A cluster is the set of nodes configured to work together as a single computing resource.
+A LUN is what XVM uses as its physical volume (physvol).
+For more information, see the XVM Volume Manager Administrator's Guide.

+Cluster

+A cluster is the set of nodes configured to work together as a single computing resource.
 A cluster is identified by a simple name and a cluster identification (ID) number.
-A cluster running multiple operating systems is known as a multiOS cluster .
+A cluster running multiple operating systems is known as a multiOS cluster.
 A given node can be a member of only one cluster.

 LUNs are assigned to a cluster by recording the name of the cluster on the LUN.
-Thus, if any LUN is accessible (via a Fibre Channel connection) from nodes in different clusters, then those clusters must have unique names.
+Thus, if any LUN is accessible through the SAN from nodes in different clusters, then those clusters must have unique names.
 When members of a cluster send messages to each other, they identify their cluster via the cluster ID.

+Because of the above restrictions on cluster names and IDs, and because cluster names and IDs cannot be changed after the cluster is created (without deleting the cluster and recreating it), SGI advises that you choose unique names and IDs for each of the clusters within your organization.

+Pool

-names and IDs cannot be changed after the cluster is created (without deleting the cluster and recreating it), SGI advises that you choose unique names and IDs for each of the clusters within your organization.
-Pool The pool is the set of nodes from which a particular cluster may be formed when using the GUI.
-(All nodes created when using the cxfs admin tool are automatically part of the cluster, so the concept of the pool is obsolete when using cxfs\admin.)
+The pool is the set of nodes from which a particular cluster may be formed when using the GUI.
+(All nodes created when using the cxfs\admin tool are automatically part of the cluster, so the concept of the pool is obsolete when using cxfs\admin.)

 Only one cluster may be configured from a given pool, and it need not contain all of the available nodes.
 (Other pools may exist, but each is disjoint from the other.
 They share no node or cluster definitions.)

 A pool is first formed when you connect to a given server-capable administration node (see "Node Types, Node Functions, and the Cluster Database" on page 12) and define that node in the cluster database using the GUI.
 You can then add other nodes to the pool by defining them while still connected to the first node.
 (If you were to connect to a different server-capable administration node and then define it, you would be creating a second pool).

 Figure 1-1 shows the concepts of pool and cluster.
 Node9 and Node10 have been defined as nodes in the CXFS pool, but they have not been added to the cluster definition.